-Realities of Over The Counter Treatment Products
+Realities of Over-the-counter Antifungal Products

 Home remedies are mostly not strong enough to eradicate stubborn nail fungus.
 There is a variety of over-the-counter options claimed to be effective for resolving nail fungus.
 Tea tree oil, apple cider vinegar and more, are common items which many patients have tried in order to eliminate nail fungus.
 These products often do not have strong antifungal ingredients.
 The infection may seem to clear up for a period of time, but the chances of recurrence are very high.

-Clinical Treatment Options for Nail Fungus
+Clinical intervention Options for Nail Fungus

-It can be an uphill battle in Singapore’s climate, yet fungal nails can be cured if intervention is prompt.
-Chronic fungal infections can be treated with oral antifungals.
+It can be an uphill battle in Singapore’s climate, yet fungal nails can be managed well if intervention is prompt.
+Chronic fungal infections can be managed with oral antifungals.
 Oral drugs such as terbinafine (Lamisil) and itraconazole (Sporanox) are commonly prescribed.
 They act to help healthy nail grow out from the nail matrix in replacement of the infected ones.
 A minimum course of three months is usually needed to improve or resolve the condition.
 Because oral antifungals are potent drugs, the most significant side effect is liver toxicity.

-Photodynamic Antimicrobial Therapy (PACT) is one such treatment option offered in our practice: Fungal cells possess a cell wall, unlike human cells.
+Photodynamic Antimicrobial Therapy (PACT) is one such approach offered in our practice: Fungal cells possess a cell wall, unlike human cells.
 A photosensitizing gel specifically targeting fungal cell walls is applied to the nail, causing the fungus present to be vulnerable to a specific wavelength of light.
 Direct exposure to the specific light then destroys the stained fungus, even those which have become resistant to the strongest antifungal medications.
 Just like a course of antibiotics, a number of sessions are required for effectiveness.
-Top-up sessions may be required depending on the treatment progress.
+Top-up sessions may be required depending on the progress.

 A surgical option for resolving fungal nails is often used when the entire nail bed has been deeply infected by fungus.
 Surgically removing the entire nail plate is known as a total nail avulsion.
 This is carried out to achieve a “blank canvas” for the nail bed, giving a new nail the best opportunity to grow out clear and fungal free.
 Healing time for the surgical wound usually takes one to two weeks.
-As part of this treatment strategy, immediately after the wound is healed the patient is required to follow through with a course of PACT therapy to ensure that fungal spores are completely eliminated from the nail bed.
+As part of this fungal nail management, immediately after the wound is healed the patient is required to follow through with a course of PACT therapy to ensure that fungal spores are completely eliminated from the nail bed.